-If you are unable to configure DNS in this way, you must edit the /etc/hosts file on every host in your cluster to contain the IP address and Fully Qualified Domain Name of each of your hosts.
-The following instructions cover a basic /etc/hosts setup for generic Linux hosts.
-Different versions and flavors of Linux might require slightly different commands.
+If you are unable to configure DNS in this way, you should edit the /etc/hosts file on every host in your cluster to contain the IP address and Fully Qualified Domain Name of each of your hosts.
+The following instructions are provided as an overview and cover a basic network setup for generic Linux hosts.
+Different versions and flavors of Linux might require slightly different commands and procedures.
 Please refer to the documentation for the operating system(s) deployed in your environment.

+1.4.6.
 Edit the Host File

-1 Using a text editor, open the hosts file on every host in your cluster.
+1. Using a text editor, open the hosts file on every host in your cluster.
 For example:

-'''

 vi /etc/hosts

-'''

-2 Add a line for each host in your cluster.
+- 2. Add a line for each host in your cluster.
 The line should consist of the IP address and the FQDN.

-For example:

-'''

-1.2.3.4 <fully.qualified.domain.name>
+For example: - 1.2.3.4 <fully.qualified.domain.name>

-'''